 Don’t just stop with your site’s backlink audit—you’ll also want to see what the competition is up to.

 Analyze Competitor Keywords

-Your competitors were busy upping their own SEO capability while you were sleeping.
+Your competitors were busy upping their SEO capability while you were sleeping.
 Now, they rank higher for your most important search terms.

 It allows you to see what keywords other sites are ranking for.
 It also shows what backlinks are going to those sites.